flenniken/collections/docs/collection-maker.md

 http://localhost:8000/
 ~~~

+* Make sure you are logged in as an admin.
+* Refresh the index page so the new collection appears, cmd-shift-r.
+* Go to the thumbnails page by clicking the thumbnails icon.
+* Order the thumbnails.
+Long press a thumbnail and drag it to the new location.
+* Edit the thumbnails that don't look good, cmd-click a thumbnail.
+* Rebuild all the pages, g all.
+* Go to the thumbnails page and add the description.
+* Go to the index page and add the title, post date and description.
+* Go to the image pages and add the descriptions.
+* Rebuild all the pages, g all.
+* Go to the image pages and edit the verical zoom points.
+Bring up the zoom and pan controls by clicking the icon at the bottom of the page.
+Double click an image to fit it to the center.
+Zoom in until the screen is filled (if possible) and position left or right.
+See zoom point guide.
+* Repeat for each image.
+* Save all zoom points by clicking the download icon at the bottom of the page.
+* Rebuild all the pages, g all.
+* Deploy to AWS, scripts/depoly -s
+* On the iPhone, review the collection.
+* Set the horizontal zoom point for each image, then air drop the json file to the desktop and copy to into the dist folder.
+* Rebuild and deploy as before.
+* On the iPhone, review the collection.
+* Repeat until good.

+__Edit Details__

 Edit titles, posted dates, and descriptions in place while logged in
 as admin.
 Empty fields show a placeholder so you can tap them.
 On
 localhost the change is automatically merged into
 `dist/images/cN/cN.json` when you tap away.

-* index page -- edit title and posted date with date picker,
-  and the short description for the newest collections.

-* thumbnails page -- edit collection description and set the image
+Thumbnails page -- edit collection description and set the image order
-  order with drag and drop.
-Title and posted date are shown here but
+with drag and drop.
+Title and posted date are shown here but edited on
-  edited on the index.
-The page reads them from the collection json so
+the index.
+The page reads them from the collection json so they stay
-  they stay current without `g all`.
+current without `g all`.

 To set the image order use localhost as admin, long-press a thumbnail on the thumbnails page
 then drag it to a new place.
 The admin API rearranges the `images` (and
 zoom points) in `cN.json`.
 Run `g all` so the image page matches.

-  If a center-cropped thumbnail looks wrong, Command-click it (Control-click
-  on Windows) to open a crop dialog.
+Command-click it (Control-click on Windows) to open a crop
+dialog.
 The square starts as large as it can.
-  Drag it to move, or drag a corner to shrink or grow it.
-It cannot go
+Drag it to move, or
+drag a corner to shrink or grow it.
+It cannot go below 480 pixels on
-  below 480 pixels on the preview.
+the preview.
 Then OK.
-The admin API overwrites the
+The admin API overwrites the `-t.jpg` file
-  `-t.jpg` file from the preview.
+from the preview.

-* image page -- edit each photo's description

 __Zoom Points__

-After the descriptions and order look good, set zoom points.

-On localhost Chrome, open the image page as admin.
-Tap the four-arrow
+Set zoom points on localhost Chrome, open the image page as admin.
+Tap
-icon in the bottom menu to show zoom and pan buttons at the upper
+the four-arrow icon in the bottom menu to show zoom and pan buttons at
-right of the photo.
-Zoom and pan each image, then tap the download icon to write
+the upper right of the photo.
+Zoom and pan each image, then tap the
-`dist/images/cN/cN.json`.
-Hold a button to repeat.
-Arrow keys and
+download icon to write `dist/images/cN/cN.json`.
+Hold a button to
-+/- work while the pad is open.
-Hold Command for one-pixel pans and
+repeat.
+Arrow keys and +/- work while the pad is open.
+Hold Command
-smaller zoom steps.
+for one-pixel pans and smaller zoom steps.

 Use the same phone viewport you test on an iPhone, for example
 iPhone 14 Pro Max at 430 x 933 and 932 x 430.